Why We Teach:

-I was eventually able to overcome these challenges, to enter and graduate from the conservatory, and to build a successful career.
-But this journey made me intensely aware of the importance of the "right start", the right kind of expert guidance and encouragement from the very beginning, in order to build a firm foundation and fully enjoy playing at any level.
+I was eventually able to work through these challenges, enter and graduate from the conservatory, and build a successful career.
+But this long journey made me intensely aware of the importance of the "right start", the right kind of expert guidance and encouragement from the very beginning, in order to build a firm foundation and fully enjoy playing - at any level.

-Perhaps directly because of these early experiences, my teaching and performing lives have always been intertwined.
-Even as a conservatory student, I found that my own process of learning and discovery not only helped me, but also helped me to help others.
+Because of this, my teaching and performing lives have always been inter-related.
+Even while still a conservatory student I found that my own process of learning and discovery not only helped me - it also helped me to help others.

-Later, although my performing and touring schedule with the London Philharmonic was very intense, I continued to both take and give lessons when possible, driven to sharpen my musical and technical understanding.
+Later, though my London Philharmonic performing and touring schedule was very intense, I continued to both take and give lessons when I could, wanting to keep growing professionally.

-When I moved to Boston on sabbatical, then married and moved to Wayland in preparation for raising a family, I was finally able to create a better balance between teaching and performing.
+When I came to Boston on sabbatical, then married and moved to Wayland in preparation for raising a family, I was finally able to create a better balance between teaching and performing.

 I found that while my students benefit from what I'm learning through my own daily practice, and growth as a musician, at the same time I learn so much from them!
 Their need for clear and helpful direction at their own level forces me to think and explain more clearly.
 They inspire me to keep reaching for more in practicing, performing and my teaching - and so the cycle continues.

 When we added other instruments and Wayland Violin Studio became Wayland School of Music, this mission never changed.